The documentation you're currently reading is for version 2.6.0. Click here to view documentation for the latest stable

 WebUI Access on Private Networks¶

-If you are installing BWC on a host you don’t have direct (or VPN) network access to (such as an AWS instance with only private IP addresses), you may find you have some difficulty connecting to the Web UI.
+If you are installing EWC on a host you do not have direct (or VPN) network access to (such as an AWS instance with only private IP addresses), you may have some difficulty connecting to the Web UI.

 Simply creating an SSH tunnel through a bastion host, and then using a URL on localhost, such as https://localhost:8443/ will fail.
 You will see an error message such as

 Unable to reach auth

-This is due to the way the Web UI authentication works, where the browser will be provided with URLs for the authentication service that don’t map to your tunnel address.
+This is due to the way the Web UI authentication works, where the browser will be provided with URLs for the authentication service that do not map to your tunnel address.

-If you don’t have the ability to set up a VPN between your networks, the simplest solution is to ssh -N -D 7654 bastion_host.
+If you do not have the ability to set up a VPN between your networks, the simplest solution is to ssh -N -D 7654 bastion_host.